 Terence “Bud” Crawford

 Terence Crawford’s star has risen since his career-defining win over Yuriorkis Gamboa in 2014.
 Since then, Bud has captured world titles in three weight classes.
-Prior to his move to the 147-pound division in 2017, Crawford became the undisputed light welterweight champion, the first in the division since Kostya Tszyu in 2004 and the first in the sport since Jermain Taylor in 2005.
+Prior to his move to the 147-pound division in 2017, Crawford became the undisputed light welterweight champion.
+The first in the division since Kostya Tszyu in 2004 and the first in the sport since Jermain Taylor in 2005.
 With no more challenge at 140 pounds, Crawford moved up to welterweight and beat Horn to win the WBO 147-pound belt.
+He is currently the #2 ranked boxer in the world.

 Bud may be the best technical boxer in the world today, pound for pound.
 He’s also one of the most complete fighters in the game as he can fight on the inside and outside, switch hit from orthodox to southpaw, box or brawl, you name it.
 Crawford also doesn’t just have elite offense but he also has excellent defense as well.
 He frustrated his opponents by making them miss and would take advantage with perfectly-timed counters.